cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/15/2020

+The last few commits form an untested rough draft of improvements to the 'Changed' Generation - notes:
+ - Added Tables and refactored existing tables to support Tag and Daily Photo change detection and to get a more coherent set of tables
+ - Added ContentVersion columns to the Menu and Tag Exclusion Tables - this value is a core way of detecting changes and with Changed generation becoming more important it seems likely this becomes a standard field for ?all? tables going forward
+ - Methods to detect and generate only changed daily photo pages
+ - Methods to detect and generate only changed tag pages
+ - Cleanup routine for the generation logs

+Feature is largely untested.

 8/13/2020